pivotal-cf/docs-pks/proxies-cluster.hbs.md

 * [View a Cluster's Proxy Configuration](#list)

 <br>
-To configure global HTTP/HTTPS proxies for TKGI on vSphere or AWS, see:
+To configure global HTTP/HTTPS proxies for {{ vars.product_short }} on vSphere or AWS, see:

 - **vSphere**: [Using Proxies with {{  vars.product }} on NSX](proxies.html), or
 - **AWS**: [Using Proxies with {{  vars.product }} on AWS](proxies-aws.html)